Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	documentation

-4. A security analyst to stakeholders about a security breach .They provide details based on the organization's established standards.What phase of an incident response playbook does this scenario
+4. A security analyst to stakeholders about a security breach .They provide details based on the organization's established standards.What phase of an incident response playbook does this scenario describe ?

+	Coordination

 *   * *
 # 🍥